zYakro/notes-app/readme.md

 - Typescript migration
 - Don't use magic strings, instead use constants
-- Firestore and Authentication with Firebase
+- Firestore and Authentication with Firebase & Firebase Security Rules
+- Supabase authentication, database and PostgreSQL & Row Security Policies
 - The use of multiple navigations in the app
 - Error handling using classes
 - React context, custom hooks, react navigation